 - a.
 2 units of Lantus insulin. - b.
 1.5 units of Lantusinsulin. - c.
 2 units of Novaloginsulin. - d.
 1.5 units of Novalog insulin. - 9.
 A 6th grade student has transferred into the district during the absence of the school nurse.
 Upon return, the nurse finds a written health care plan with parent signature, orders from the physician for an Epipen to be administered "as needed" for severe allergy reactions to nut products, and an unexpired auto- injectable epinephrine 0.15mg. pen in the mailbox.
 After introducing herself to the student and noting that the student is of normal height and weight for her age, the most appropriate next action for the school nurse would be to: - a. make copies of all paperwork and distribute to all staff and volunteers who may have contact with the student. - b. call the ordering physician to clarify the correct dose of the epinephrine. - c. call the parent to obtain an additional "back up" dose of medication to be used for field trips. - d. take a photo of the child and attach to the health care plan to assist appropriate staff in identifying this at-risk students. - 10.
 During a health lesson, the school nurse is talking to middle school students about the importance of building strong bones now to prevent fractures and osteoporosis.
-Which of the following facts is NOT important to include? - a.
-Bone growth doubles during ages 9-18, so calcium requirements double. - b.
-In addition to calcium rich foods, sunlight and weight-bearing exercise build strong bones. - c.
-Calcium rich foods include broccoli, cheese and yogurt. - d.
+Which of the following is MOST important to include to encourage development of healthy bones? - a.
+Bone growth doubles during ages 9-18, so iron requirements double. - b.
+Calcium rich foods, sunlight and weight-bearing exercise build strong bones. - c.
+During adolescence, increased protein intake is essential for growth. - d.
 When fractures occur in children, bone density screening is recommended to detect rickets or osteoporosis.

 - 11. A 13-year-old boy has become a frequent visitor complaining of severe headaches.
 Upon their most recent visit, the nurse notices bruises on his neck and petechiae around his eyes, and suspects that he may be involved in the "choking game".
 The nurse's first course of action should be to: - a. refer to the counselor for suicide assessment. - b. visit with the principal to determine if other students have talked about this dangerous activity. - c. call his parents to warn them about her suspicions and to increase their vigilance. - d. talk to the student about their activities during time spent alone. - 12.
 A 5-year-old student is brought to the school nurse by a teacher.
 The teacher states the student fell off of the monkey bars and landed on right arm.
 The child is crying and complaining of pain around the right elbow.
 The nurse notes swelling at the site.
-The nurse should - a. put ice on the site, put the arm in a sling, and notify the parent(s). - b. put ice on the site, notify the parent(s)/guardian, and send the child back to class. - c. put ice on the site, notify the parent(s)/guardian, and recommend follow-up with the primary care provider. - d. put ice on the site, notify the parent(s)/guardian and recommend follow-up with the primary care provider at the end of the day. - VI.
-Correct Answers to Sample Questions:
+After applying ice to the arm, the nurse should - a. put the arm in a sling and send the student back to class. - b. call 911 then notify the parent(s)/guardian. - c. notify the parent(s)/guardian and recommend immediate follow-up with the primary care provider. - d. notify the parent(s)/guardian and recommend follow-up with the primary care provider at the end of the day. - V. Correct Answers to Sample Questions:

-1.b; 2.d; 3.c; 4.d; 5.c; 6.a; 7.b; 8.c; 9.b; 10.a; 11.d; 12.c
+1.b; 2.d; 3.c; 4.d; 5.c; 6.a; 7.b; 8.c; 9.b; 10.b; 11.d; 12.c